mapron/Wuild/README.md

 Then setup autorunning of WuildWorker and WuildCoordinator at Server.
 For testing, just start them in console.

 ### Running Wuild build
 At this moment, only Ninja integration is supported.
-So, generate ```CMake -G 'Ninja' -DCMAKE_MAKE_PROGRAM=/path/to/Wuild``` for some project, and run Wuild.
+So, generate ```CMake -G 'Ninja' -DCMAKE_MAKE_PROGRAM=/path/to/WuildNinja``` for some project, and run WuildNinja just as ninja.
 If all done correctly, build will be distributed between workers.
 If not, see Thoubleshooting.

 # Troubleshooting